College of Arts and Sciences

 African American Studies Program

 Todd Shaw has been on faculty since 2003 and has appointments both in UofSC's Department of Political Science and the African American Studies Program.
 He was appointed the College of Arts & Science Distinguished Associate Professor of Political Science and African American Studies by Dean Mary Ann Fitzpatrick in August of 2012.
-He served as the Interim Chair and then Chair of the Department of Political Science from 2017 to 2020.
+He served as the Interim Chair and then Chair of the Department of Political Science from 2017 to 2019.
+Until July 2021, he is serving as the Interim Associate Dean of Diversity, Equity, and Inclusion and Social Sciences in the College of Arts & Sciences.
 He researches and teaches broadly in the areas of African American politics, urban politics and public policy, as well as citizen activism and social movements.

 His current research agenda is to explore the political, sociological, and ideological ramifications of changes in the late 20th century and early 21st century African American community.
 Specifically, he is very interested in how class, gender, age, and other social factors create differing definitions of what constitutes African American group interests and how groups of African Americans and their allies have acted upon these perceived interests.
 Toward these ends, his book Now Is the Time!
 Detroit Black Politics and Grassroots Activism (Duke University Press, 2009) explores the dynamics between black grassroots housing activism and the responsiveness of black elected officials in Detroit, MI and other sister cities.
 This book received the W.E.B.
 DuBois Best Book Award from the National Conference of Black Political Scientists.
 Shaw devises what he calls the EBAM --- the Effective Black Activism Model, which argues to be effective activism and protest must be the right tool, at the right time, and in the right place.
 He also co-authored a textbook with Louis DeSipio, Dianne Pinderhughes, and Toni-Michelle Travis entitled Uneven Roads: An Introduction to U.S. Racial and Ethnic Politics (2nd edition, CQ Press, 2018).
 And he is the lead editor with Robert Brown and Joseph McCormick on the edited volume After Obama: African American Politics in a Post-Obama Era (New York University Press, 2021.)
 Among other scholarly journals, Shaw has published in the Journal of Politics; the National Political Science Review; the Annals of the American Academy of Political and Social Science; Politics, Groups, & Identities; the Journal of Urban Affairs; the Urban Affairs Review as well as chapters in edited volumes and book reviews in journals.
 He is a frequent media commentator and has written scholarly editorials for the New York Times, The Conversation, and theGrio, among others.